wp-plugins/fv-top-level-cats/readme.txt

 1. This plugin **will not work** if you have a permalink structure like `%postname` or `%category%/%postname%` -- there is currently no workaround

 == Frequently Asked Questions ==

-= My links are broken when using `%postname` or `%category%/%postname%` as my permalink structure =

-This is a known issue, for which there is unfortunately no good workaround.
-If you add a suffix to your permalink structure (such as `.html`) you can fix this issue.
-For example, try `%category%/%postname%.html` -- I realize this is not ideal, but there is no good solution for this issue.

 = How do I automatically redirect people from the old category permalink? =